17. Geemap#

 import geemap

 17.3.4.
-Authenticate and initialize Earth Engine#
+Authenticate and Initialize Earth Engine#

 Let’s create an interactive map using the ipyleaflet